Pocket Knitting Calculator

 C) Units (cm/in)

-4) Body Width + Pocket Width Ratio (Most Important Setting)
+4. Body Width and Pocket Width Ratio

 Body Width (Chest/Hip)

-Example: If you're placing a pocket slightly below chest on a sweater's front panel, input the finished width at that height.
+This is the total garment width at pocket placement.
+For example, if you're placing a pocket slightly below chest on a sweater's front panel, input the finished width at that height.

 Pocket Width Ratio